fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 ## Week 3 (Feb 1--5): Power
+This week we're looking at the power of archives, which includes a whole range of meanings as we got a sample of last time.
+A quote at the end of the first article sums up the gist of point for the week to keep in mind while reading.
+Archival power means: _Power over the documentary record, and by extension over the collective  memory of marginalized members of society – whether women, non-whites, gays and lesbians, children, the under-classes, prisoners, and the non-literate – and indeed over their representation and integration into the metanarratives of history._ And keep in mind, too, the parallels between societal data and archives and the power they yield.
+Of course power, whether through physical records, digital facsimiles, or data, is mediated through interfaces, whether a digital archive website or an algorithm that computes your SAT or GRE score.

 - Joan M. Schwartz and Terry Cook, “Archives, Records and Power: The Making of Modern Memory,” 1–19.
+This article is a little repetitive at times, but in a good way as it makes it easy to understand the main points.
+It is shorter than it looks in terms of page count because many pages are almost entirely footnotes (which you can peruse if you're interested).
 - Margaret Hedstrom, “Archives, Memory, and Interfaces with the Past,” 21–43.
+This article overlaps a little with the other other, which doesn't mention interfaces at all, and makes for a very productive complement.
+There is a section on memory pp. 27--32, that you can skim; it's more productive for us to keep our focus on interfaces.

 {% include alert.html class='danger' title='Weekly Reflection' text="
 - Just one writing assignment---a [weekly reflection](weekly-reflections)---due this week: Drawing equally from the two readings for this week, pick a few questions to answer.
 I think they are all equally useful to think about, but you don't have enough space to get into ALL of them in your response.
 As always: your responses must draw extensively from the readings!